Grading of affine Weyl semi-groups of Kac-Moody type: Preliminaries

-We can put a structure of simplicial complex on $\mathcal T$, for which chambers are the cells of maximal rank and the walls are the cells of maximal rank within non-chambers.
-The walls split the Tits cone in two parts, and separate the set of vectorial chambers in two: say that $C^v_w$ is on the positive side of $M_\beta$ if $w^{-1}(\beta)>0$.
-In particular since $\beta$ is a positive root, the positive side is always the one which contain the fundamental chamber.
+We can put a structure of simplicial complex on $\mathcal T$, for which chambers are the cells of maximal rank and panels are the cells of maximal rank within non-chambers.
+This simplicial complex is a realization of the \textbf{Coxeter complex} of $(W,S)$.
+Each wall splits the Tits cone in two parts, and separate the set of vectorial chambers in two: say that $C^v_w$ is on the positive side of $M_\beta$ if $w^{-1}(\beta)>0$.
+In particular since $\beta$ is a positive root, the positive side is always the one which contain the dominant chamber.

-Then the vectorial Bruhat order can be interpreted by: $s_\beta w>w$ if and only if, when we split $\mathcal T$ along $M_\beta$ the chambers $C^v_w$ and $C^v_0$ are in the same connected component of $\mathcal T$, that is to say $C^v_w$ is on the positive side of $M_\beta$.
+Then the vectorial Bruhat order can be interpreted by: $s_\beta w>w$ if and only if, when we split $\mathcal T$ along $M_\beta$ the chambers $C^v_w$ and $C^v_f$ are in the same connected component of $\mathcal T$, that is to say $C^v_w$ is on the positive side of $M_\beta$.

-Moreover $\Inv(w^{-1})$ the inversion set of $w^{-1}$ can be interpreted as the set of walls separating the chamber $C^v_w=w.C_0$ from the fundamental chamber $C^v_0$.
-In Figure \ref{fig: figure1} we represent the Tits cone and its structure for a root system of rank $2$ with Cartan matrix $ $, which is of indefinite type.
+Moreover $\Inv(w^{-1})$ the inversion set of $w^{-1}$ can be interpreted as the set of walls separating the chamber $C^v_w=w\cdot C^v_f$ from the fundamental chamber $C^v_f$.
+In Figure~\ref{fig: figure1} we represent the Tits cone and its structure for a root system of rank $2$ with Cartan matrix $ $, which is of indefinite type.
 The Tits cone is colored in blue, and the vectorial chamber $C^v_w$ is labelled by $w$.
-It is an approximation since $W^v$ is infinite.
+It is an approximation since $W$ is infinite.